diptiaswath/kraftWithCoupons/README.md

 ***What does this repository host?***

-In short, this repo hosts the Project outcome.
-It contains
+This repo hosts the Project outcome, in the following order:

-1. Dataset from UCI Machine Learning repository: ./data/coupons.csv
+1. Dataset from UCI Machine Learning repository:
-2. Jupyter Notebook that analysis data set provided with plots and conclusions made on whether: customer_coupon_acceptance.ipynb
+2. Jupyter Notebook that analysis data set provided with plots and conclusions made on customer acceptance of varied coupon types
-3. Summary to highlight differences between customers who did and did not accept the coupons: ./reports/report.doc
+3. Summary that highlight differences between customers who did and did not accept the coupons